MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-operations-checklist.md

 ## Day-to-day operations as needed

-Azure Stack operators will also need to do these things as needed from day-to-day:
+From day-to-day, Azure Stack operators will also need to complete these operations:

 > [!div class="checklist"]
 > * Create [plans](azure-stack-create-plan.md)